romanpauk/dingo/README.md

 <!-- } -->

-To use the library from CMake-based projects, FetchContent can be used.
-Target dingo is added as an INTERFACE library without any other dependencies.
+To use the library from CMake-based projects, FetchContent or vcpkg can be used.
+Alias dingo::dingo is added as an INTERFACE library without any other dependencies.

 <!-- { include("test/fetchcontent/CMakeLists.txt", scope="####") -->